-A review of incidents and root cause analysis will be conducted by the Environmental Superintendent quarterly.
-The purpose of this review will be to identify trends in root cause.
+A review of incidents and causal analysis will be conducted by the Environmental Superintendent quarterly.
+The purpose of this review will be to identify trends in direct and root causes.
 Lessons learned from this exercise will be used to develop additional corrective actions including awareness campaigns for site personnel, improvements to operational equipment and spill response resources.